Serpens66/Anno-1800-Mods/README.md

 Mods I still need to check and fix for that version are:
 - Attainments by Research
 - Balanced Trading
-- More Passive Trade Budget (will be removed instead of updated)
 - zzBlueprints

 How to Download